nataliatesarova/project-four/README.md

 During registration the user must complete all the required fields: username, first name, last name, email, password, and password confirmation.
 Login requires the entering of both the email and password fields.
 After logging in the user will be redirected to the main page with recipes.

 ### Add new recipe
 The registered and logged in user will have the option to add a recipe by clicking on the ‘Add new recipe’ option on the navigation bar.
 The user must enter the fields for Title, Description, Ingredients and Method.
 If the user does not enter all off these fields and click the submission ‘Create Recipe’ button a ‘Please fill in this field’ prompt will appear.
 Submitting an image is optional.
 If no image is submitted a default tomato image will be displayed.
 The user can designate the recipe post as draft or published and the click the ‘Create Recipe’ button, which will return the user to the homepage with the appearance of a ‘Recipe created successfully’ notice.
 Draft posts allows the admin to plan publication date and help with editing before publication.
 If the user designates the recipe as published, admin must first approve it before the recipe appears to the public.
+The user can delete or edit their own recipe.
+If the delete button is clicked the user is prompted with the conirmation message 'Are you sure you want to delete this recipe?' and given option to proceed with deletion or cancel.
+If 'cancel' is selected the user is returned to the recipe edit page.
+If deletion is selected the user is returned to the homepage and presented with mesage 'Recipe name of recipe was deleted successfully'.

 ### User profile
 When the user logs in the 'My Profile' tab appears in the Navbar.
 On clicking 'My Profile' the profile detail page opens where the profile pic, name, username,user bio and user history can be viewed.
 User history shows when the profile was created and last edited.